-- 4.4 Hospital Referrals No student should be sent to hospital without the parents/carers being informed.
+- 4.8 Hospital Referrals No student should be sent to hospital without the parents/carers being informed.
 It is the responsibility of the First Aider or nominated person to contact parents and request that they either: come to the Academy to accompany their child to hospital or meet them at hospital, in which case a member of staff must accompany the injured student to hospital.
-The appropriate Pastoral Team should then be informed of action taken by the First Aider. - 4.5 Leaving the Academy Students who are unwell should ideally not be permitted to go home unaccompanied.
-They must be collected by a parent or named next of kin.
+The appropriate Pastoral Team should then be informed of action taken by the First Aider. - 4.9 Leaving the Academy Students who are unwell should ideally not be permitted to go home unaccompanied.
+They must be collected by a parent/carer or named contact.
 This should be coordinated through the First Aider/Pastoral Team.
-Students will only be allowed to leave site unaccompanied in exceptional circumstances and only with parental permission.

-4.6 Accidents after or during an Academy Activity - If an accident occurs during or after an Academy activity or Academy visit, the teacher/member of staff in charge should arrange appropriate treatment for the student concerned.
-This may involve calling the emergency services for a serious accident.
+Students will only be allowed to leave site unaccompanied in exceptional circumstances and only with parental permission. - 4.10 Accidents after or during an academy activity If an accident occurs during or after an academy activity or academy visit, the member of staff in charge should arrange appropriate treatment for the student concerned.
+This may involve calling the emergency services.